mgattozzi/mgattozzi/posts/rust-wasm.md

 There's two important hurdles we need to clear short term and that's tooling and compiling Rust to wasm.
 I'll cover compilation first.

-Right now we can compile to wasm but that means you need emscripten.
+Right now we can compile to wasm with a [wasm backend][wasm_backend] target available now in nightly.
+However, we don't have linker support so the binary sizes are large and we have to use [wasm-gc][wasm_gc] to optimize and clean up the program.
+LLVM has landed wasm linker support though so we're already on our way there for compilation to wasm.
-I don't know if you've tried to set that up before but it's not as nice as "just use `rustup`".
-We now require two different tools to make a wasm module and that doesn't seem like a good idea at all.
-The first priority from the compiler side should be getting a wasm backend built out and working well.
-Well, the good news is that there is a [wasm backend][wasm_backend] target getting added.
-We're already on our way there.
-Future work over the next year would be making sure it works with `std` if it doesn't already, as well as optimizations, and making sure it produces wasm files that work.
+Future work over the next year would be making sure it works with most if not all of `std` if it doesn't already (threads aren't supported in the wasm standard yet but will be), as well as optimizations, and making sure it produces wasm files that work.

 Next up is getting the tooling working.
 This includes three major tools: